andrey-mokhov/graphql-php/docs/en/spiral/middleware.md

 }
 ```

-If the incoming parameter `$field` can be associated with a field of the incoming ObjectType,
+If the incoming parameter `$field` can be associated with a field of the InputObjectType,
 the `process` method must return the field definition, otherwise transfer control to the next one
 middleware layer.